bopped/Coinbase-Monitor/README.md

 ![alt text](http://i.imgur.com/m734Zvo.png "Preview #2.
 If one of the Cryptos in your config are wrong, monitor will continue but prompt you once.")

 ## Current Support:

 - ~Hardcoded: BTC, ETH , LTC~
 - **Any Crytpo traded on Coinbase can be added to config!**

+## Bugs:

+- Sometimes text overlaps to past line (for sleep).

+- Long Request times, if recieved enough reports about it, I will add a timeout.

 ## Thank yous: